-Advice for GPs on pregnant women who are inadvertently vaccinated against measles, mumps, rubella, chicken pox (varicella) or human papilloma virus.
+Advice for health professionals on pregnant women who are inadvertently vaccinated against chicken pox (varicella), shingles or measles, mumps, rubella.

 - their families

 - health professionals who are responsible for their care